OracleCPS/aiconlineshopping/vbcs400.md

 ## Introduction

-This is the forth of several labs that are part of the **OIC Integration Development** workshop.
+This is the forth of several labs that are part of the **AIC Integration Development** workshop.

 In this lab, you create a VBCS Web Application which calls the REST end-point created in the previous Lab 300.